 ‘He is an old coconut vendor and still remembers that I don’t like straws as they could be contaminated.

-Let's have it in the purest form straight from the nut?
+have it in the purest form straight from the nut?
 Can you do that?’ he asked, holding the coconut up and tilting his head as he drained the entire water down his throat in one go.
 Raima nodded and followed suit quite well.

 ‘Very refreshing,’ she said.